How to be a CI/CD Engineer

-Since the original was published, I’ve had many engaging discussions with developers and DevOps professionals about my take on this role.
+I’ve had many engaging discussions with developers and DevOps professionals about a role within the DevOps ecosystem: the CI/CD engineer.
 These interactions and conversations provided me with loads of feedback.
 I was happy to learn that it resonated with the majority of folks that I spoke with.
+In this article, I’ll explain why this role should exist, along with some initial ideas on the characteristics, duties, and skills that CI/CD engineers should have.

 What is a CI/CD engineer?